 Equine Assisted Coaching is about personal development.
-Leading with Horses has created a safe place for coaches, therapists, researchers and individuals to explore their patterns.
+Leading with Horses has created a safe place for coaches, therapists, researchers, and individuals to explore their patterns.
 We believe horses are uniquely adapted to coach humans.
-As prey animals they have developed sensitivity to their surroundings and as herd animals they communicate through their actions.
+As prey, animals have developed a sensitivity to their surroundings and as herd animals, they communicate through their actions.
 Subtle changes in our actions or behaviors can provoke responses that give us immediate feedback about ourselves.
 Horses let us see ourselves in ways we cannot.

 Leading with Horses offers select members of their herd for use in coaching and therapy sessions.
-An individual, group or team may come to work one-on-one with a specific horses in a round pen or arena, as well as observe the natural behaviors of the herd.
+You can come as an individual, group, or team may come to work one-on-one with a specific horse in a round pen or arena, as well as observe the natural behaviors of the herd.
 This is not a riding program.
 The Coaches at Leading With Horses will work with Instructors and Therapists to customize a curriculum for their clients, or you can simply learn along-side your client.

 Koenig is German-trained through Grand Prix (highest level of dressage competition), His name means “King”, and exerts wisdom and patience of a leader.
 He loves to perform tricks and to entertain a crowd.
 He can make the most insecure person feel comfortable and safe.